 Trending Topics

-Here’s why you should always go to work and complete your job with as much attention to detail as possible
+Here’s the connection between completing your your job with as much attention to detail as possible and firefighter safety

 I recently had the privilege of being involved in a conversation between a couple of “salty” assistant chiefs from different departments.
 While I received my information secondary to the original conversation, the salty chiefs and I learned a very basic lesson.